Fiorucci: In popular culture

 In 1979, along with Halston and Gucci, Fiorucci was name-checked in the Sister Sledge disco song, "He's the Greatest Dancer".

 Another artist, singer and songwriter Terence Boylan, also name-checked Fiorucci in his 1980 song, "Shake Your Fiorucci" [(Suzy Terence Boylan Asylum 6E-201 (1980)].
 As did Antipodean band Australian Crawl in their 1980 song, "Hoochie Gucci Fiorucci Mama", which also referenced Gucci.

 The Beverly Hills Fiorucci store was featured in the 1980 cult classic movie Xanadu, where the ELO video "All Over the World" was filmed.
 A fake Fiorucci store was built on the set of the final battle in New York City for the movie Superman II in 1979.

 Christopher Ciccone stated in his book Life with My Sister, Madonna that he worked at the Manhattan store in the early 80's; also stating that is where he met his lover.

 British artist Mark Leckey used the brand name in his landmark work from 1999, Fiorucci Made Me Hardcore.

 Fiorucci was mentioned in the song "Beverly Hills" by the band The Circle Jerks.

 Brazilian band Mamonas Assassinas, in their song "Pelados em Santos", has the narrator mentioning buying Fiorucci pants and Reebok shoes to his beloved in Paraguay, a haven for counterfeit products.

+Argentinian band Sumo, in their song "La Rubia Tarada", mentions "posh faces, crass glances and men fitted in Fiorucci" in a description of a high-class aspiring, unauthentic youth culture.

+Argentinian rock superstar Charly García, in his song "Dos Cero Uno", mentions "He got tired of making protest songs and sold out to Fiorucci," referencing what his detractors said about him leaving folk rock and switching to new wave.

 The 1981 EP Minor Disturbance by American punk band The Teen Idles featured the song "Fiorucci Nightmare".

 In 2017, American DJ Alex Gimeno best known for Ursula 1000 released the album Galleria which contains the single "Fiorucci".

 Also in 2017, Hyperpop artist Charli XCX released the album Number 1 Angel, upon which the song Babygirl mentions 'Fiorucci jeans'.